Woman's Union Missionary Society of America for Heathen Lands

 Woman's Union Missionary Society of America for Heathen Lands (also known as, Woman's Union Missionary Society of New York) was an American Christian mission organization.
 Established in 1861, its headquarters were at 41 Bible House, Astor Place, New York City.
 The first meeting called to consider organizing a society was gathered in a private parlor in New York City on January 9, 1861, and addressed by a returned missionary from Burma.
 At a subsequent meeting on January 10, the organization was effected, with Sarah Platt Doremus as president.
 The society's object was to "send out and maintain single women as Bible-readers and teachers, and to raise up native female laborers in heathen lands".

+The society's papers are held at the Billy Graham Center at Wheaton College.

 History

 Baptist women were among the leaders in the Woman's Union Missionary Movement of 1860.
 In the spring of that year, Ellen Huntly Bullard Mason, wife of Dr. Francis Mason of Burma, took the long journey home expressly to present her plea in person to the American Baptist Missionary Union and the women of the churches.
 She held numerous conferences with the board of the Missionary Union and other boards, urging them to send out single women as teachers and Bible readers.
 But they were not yet ready to send "unprotected females" and the efforts in that direction were a failure.
 But the little group, fired with her enthusiasm, conceived the idea of a non-denominational society patterned after the English organization of 1834, enlisted missionary workers in New York, Brooklyn, and Philadelphia, and in 1861 incorporated the Woman's Union Missionary Society of America for Heathen Lands.
 Its platform was the employment of unmarried women to labor among the women of the Orient, all denominations being represented.
 Its motto was, "O woman, great is thy faith, be it unto thee even as thou wilt."
 In courtesy to Mrs. Mason, Taungoo was the field chosen for the first missionaries, and during the first year four native Bible women were employed in Burma, India and China.

 The basis of the society was nondenominational, and ladies from six divisions of the church made up the initial membership.
 It proposed to send out only single women, and the converts to be gathered would unite with such churches as geography and fellowship made practicable.
 So, from the first, the society undertook to be a helper of many denominations, rather than to establish something in its own name.